 6. Monitor Costs, Performance and Other KPIs and Adjust as Needed

 Once in place for several months, PMs should be monitored by evaluating associated cost/benefit effects.

 While keeping in mind that results may vary depending on conditions or changes within the company’s activities, maintenance managers may choose to adjust PMs as needed with the goal of further improving overall operations efficiency.

 The overall goal of preventative maintenance is to improve operations functioning by reducing equipment failure and prolonging their lifespans.

-CMMS driven preventative maintenance software are designed to meet this challenge through customized scheduled maintenance that offers uninterrupted manufacturing runs resulting in increased productivity.
+CMMS driven preventive maintenance software are designed to meet this challenge through customized scheduled maintenance that offers uninterrupted manufacturing runs resulting in increased productivity.

-By taking into account technician availability, equipment location and operations downtimes, PMs can be conducted cost effectively because maintenance technicians can be deployed strategically within a facility.
+By taking into account technician availability, equipment location and operations downtime, PMs can be conducted cost effectively because maintenance technicians can be deployed strategically within a facility.